 By: Catherine Li

 What is startup capital?
-In order to start your new business, startup capital refers to the money that a business owner requires.
-For initial costs like office space, hiring, marketing, etc, this funding helps the business meet such needs.
-Raising startup capital is a crucial step in the process of starting a new business.
-Read on to learn about startup capital, its purpose, and which sources it can come from.
+In order to start your new business, you need startup capital.
+This term refers to the money that a business owner requires to commence operations.
+This funding helps the business meet initial needs like office space, hiring and marketing resources, etc, .
+Raising startup capital is a crucial step in the process of starting a new enterprise.
+Read on to learn about startup capital, its purpose, and the sources it comes from.

 - Paying bills or utilities